jef-fortunahamid/jef-fortunahamid/README.md

 ### Hi there 👋🏽

-I'm Jeffrey, a passionate Data Analyst👨🏽‍💻 leveraging analytical chemistry🧑🏽‍🔬🥼 background to unlock data insights from Australia 🇦🇺.
+I'm Jeffrey, a passionate Data Analyst👨🏽‍💻 leveraging Analytical Chemistry🧑🏽‍🔬🥼 background to unlock data insights.
+I am from Australia 🇦🇺.

 ## 🙋🏽‍♂️ About Me
 - 👨🏽‍💻 Currently diving deep into SQL and Data Visualization, and open to opportunities in Data Analytics.